-Almost simultaneously with this monstrous act of treachery Catherine concluded a treaty with Heraclius, Prince of Georgia, by which she guaranteed, to him and his heirs for ever, his present dominions, together with whatever territories not have been much longer maintained.
-The might be acquired by conquest-the sole condi-tion being the recognition of the suzerainty of and landing-place along the coast, and thus pre-Russia.
+Almost simultaneously with this monstrous act of treachery Catherine concluded a treaty with Heraclius, Prince of Georgia, by which she guaranteed, to him and his heirs for ever, his present dominions, together with whatever territories might be acquired by conquest-the sole condition being the recognition of the suzerainty of Russia.
 And yet Catherine well knew that Heraclius was a feudatory of Persia, and that any aggrandisement of territory effected by Georgia must be at the expense of powers with whom she herself was then on friendly terms.
-The ratification of this treaty was conveyed to Tiflis by no less a personage than Prince Potenkin, and, by way of "rider" to the bill, a military road was constructed across the mountains.
-At the same time the petty Prince of Khartli was induced to accept a pension and to place his troops at the disposal of a Russian commandant.

-The Georgian prince had been somewhat premature, however, in renouncing his allegiance to the Shah, for, in 1795, Aga Mahommed Khan, having established himself on the Persian throne, led an army in person to chastise his rebellious vasial.
-Heraclius was defeated in battle, and Tidis, being entered by the victorious troops, was given up to pillage.
-In the following year Catherine sent Count Valerian Zubof to the aid wan submitted to his arms.
+The ratification of this treaty was conveyed to Titlis by no less a personage than Prince Potemkin, and, by way of "rider" to the bill, a military road was constructed across the mountains.
+At the same time the petty Prince of Khartli was induced to accept a pension and to place his troops at the disposal of a Russian commandant. " The Georgian prince had been somewhat premature, however, in renouncing his allegiance to the Shab, for, in 1795, Aga Mahommed Khan, having established himself on the Persian throne, ded an army in person to chastise his rebellious vassal.
+Heraclius was defeated in battle, and "Tiflis, being entered by the victorious troops, was erven up to pillage.
+In the following year "Catherine sent Count Valerian Zubof to the aid Wan submitted to his arms.
 The assassination of views on religious matters.
-From the eastern drains and sewers till the great intercepting tunnels

-Aga Mahommed at Sheesha put an end to this barbarous warfare, in which both parties disgraced themselves by their atrocities.
-And the death of Heraclius having left the country a prey to disorder owing to the contentions of his two sons, the Czar Paul issued the ukase of 1800, which declared Georgia to be an integral portion of the Russian Empire.
-This ukase was confirmed by Alexander, who commissioned the indefatigable Zizianof to enforce its execution.
-This general in several successive campaigns made himself master of Mingrelia, Ganja, Shekee, and Sheesha, until his career was terminated by the assassin's dagger while attending a conference before Badku.
-A desultory warfare continued from this time until 1814, when the treaty of Goolistanbrought about through the mediation of the British Minister at Teheran-secured to Russia all her conquests south of the Caucasus, and gave her the exclusive possession of the Caspian Sea.
-These acquisitions amounted to the whole of Georgia, Imeritia, Mingrelia, with Persian Daghistan, Karabagh, and parts of Moghan and
+From the eastern drains and sewers till the great intercepting tunnels barbarous warfare, in which both parties disgraced themselves by their atrocities.
+And the sons, the Czar Paul issued the ukase of 1800, which declared Georgia to be an integral portion of the Russian Empire.
+This ukase was confirmed by Alexander, who commissioned the indefatigable dagger while attending a conference before time until 1814, when the treaty of Goolistanbrought about through the mediation of the British Minister at Teheran-secured to Russia all her conquests south of the Caucasus, and gave her the exclusive possession of the Caspian Sea.
+These acquisitions amounted to the whole of Georgia, Imeritia, Mingrelia, with Persian Daghistan, Karabagh, and parts of Moghan and Talish.